andypfau/sparameterviewer/doc/howtorun.md

 -------------

 - Tested under Windows and under Fedora Linux.
-- Tested with Python 3.12.
+- Tested with Python 3.13.
-    - Might work with 3.7 or newer, but not tested.
+    - Might work with 3.7 or newer, but was not tested.
 - Python packet dependencies:
-    - Mandatory: `numpy scipy scikit-rf matplotlib PyQt6 openpyxl pillow pandas CITIfile`.
+    - Mandatory: `PyQt6 numpy scipy scikit-rf matplotlib openpyxl pandas CITIfile`.
     - Optional: `pyinstaller`: to compile a binary.

 Execution
 ---------

+Make sure the dependencies are installed.
+You may use the [pipenv](https://pipenv.pypa.io/) environment in `src/pipenv`.

-Just run `python sparameterviewer.py`.
+Then just run `python sparameterviewer.py`.

 Optionally, compile it, see next section.